 In fact, an applicant can withdraw an administrative review of UK visa under the following circumstances:

-- if an applicant can only make an AR from inside the UK and the applicant asks for his/her passport for travelling outside the UK – paragraph 34X(1)
+- if an applicant can only make an AR from inside the UK and the applicant asks for a passport for travelling – paragraph 34X(1)

 - if the applicant travels outside the UK – paragraph 34X(2)